Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness

-\item \textbf{PGD Adversarial Training.} We choose PGD iterations as 30, 3, 5 in the PGD adversarial training on MNIST, CIFAR-10 and Caltech-256, respectively.
-The adversarial attack strength is the same as PGD attacks for each dataset respectively.

-\item \textbf{Spatial Adversarial Training.} Our integrated spatial adversarial training is based on our proposed integrated spatial attacks that unifies both Flow-based an RT-based attacks.
-We set the iterations as $20$, $5$, $10$ and on MNIST, CIFAR-$10$ and Caltech-$256$, respectively.
-Other hyper-parameters are same as those in their corresponding attacks.

-\item \textbf{Pareto Adversarial Training.} The parameter $r$ is the measure of the comprehensive adversarial robustness.
-We select a sequence of $r$ to train multiple Pareto Adversarial training models.
-Particularly, on MNIST, we choose $r$ in $[0.2,0.5,0.8,1.0,1.2,1.5,1.8,2.0,2.2]$, and $r$ in $[0.5,1.0,1.25,1.5,2.25,3.0,3.5,4.0]$ on CIFAR-$10$ and Caltech-$256$.
-Other parameters follow corresponding methods above, respectively. \end{itemize}

-By adjusting the upper bound of expected adversarial robustness loss $r$, we can evenly generate Pareto optimal solutions where the obtained models will have different levels of robustness under optimal combinations.
+By adjusting the upper bound of the expected adversarial robustness loss $r$, we can evenly generate Pareto optimal solutions where the obtained models will have different levels of robustness under optimal combinations.
 The set of all Pareto optimal solutions then forms the \textit{Pareto front}.
 Rigorously, it is almost impossible to attain all Pareto optimal solutions for a general continuous multi-objective optimization problem unless a closed-form solution exists for each $r$.
 Alternatively, we leverage the limited solutions obtained by solving a series of multi-objective optimization problems for various $r$ to approximate the Pareto front.

-Concretely, we train deep neural networks under different adversarial training strategies, i.e., PGD Adversarial Training~(PGD AT), Spatial Adversarial Training~(Spatial AT) proposed in Section~\ref{spatialAT}, Max AT, Ave AT and Pareto Adversarial Training~(Pareto AT) under different $r$, in which we apply a proper iteration, respectively.
+Thus, we train deep neural networks under different adversarial training strategies, i.e., PGD Adversarial Training~(PGD AT), Spatial Adversarial Training~(Spatial AT) proposed in Section~\ref{spatialAT}, Max AT, Ave AT, and Pareto Adversarial Training~(Pareto AT) under different $r$, in which we apply a proper iteration.